ooikk/Arduino-Documentation/02_MISC/02_WiFi/WiFi_Apps.md

-# Display Sync and Display Time
+# Time and Date Functions

 To display the local time on your ESP32-S3 aligned with Singapore Time (SGT, which is UTC+8 with no Daylight Saving Time), pass Singapore's time zone configuration string to `configTime()` and format the resulting system time using C++ standard library functions.